 These figures are concerning, especially when you consider that fifty-seven percent or organizations say the length of time to resolve cyber incidents in their organizations is lengthening, and 65 percent say the severity of the attacks they’re experiencing is increasing.

 Those two statements are tightly coupled: in cybersecurity, speed is the essential factor in limiting damage.
 The more time attackers can spend inside a target’s network, the more they can steal and destroy.
 An IR plan can limit the amount of time an attacker has by ensuring responders both understand the steps they must take and have the tools and authorities to do so.

 Incident Response Plan Templates and Examples

 Below are a few example IR plan templates to give you a better idea of what an incident response plan can look like.
-Keep in mind that you should NOT

 - Berkeley Security Incident Response Plan Template

 - California Department of Technology’s IR plan example